-So, How Can You Build Your Own System?
+Want to Build Your Own Backyard Aquaponic System?

-Luckyily for you all, I’ve learned a lot more about aquaponics and building basic backyard systems over the past 8 or so years and am only too happy to share this information with those that would like to grow some fish powered veggies in their own backyard farm. 😉
+I’ve learned a lot more about aquaponics and building backyard systems over the past decade or so and am only too happy to share this information with those that would like to grow some fish powered veggies in their backyard farm.

-Below you’ll find a couple of videos that run through how to build two small DIY systems using recycled materials and commonly available plumbing supplies you can find in most local hardware stores.
+Below you’ll find a couple of videos that run through how to build two small DIY systems using recycled materials and commonly available plumbing supplies that most local hardware stores will stock.

 Barrelponic System | Chop & Flip Style

-The cost for this barrel build was around the AUD $145.00 mark buying all that was needed from local retail stores.
+The cost for this barrel build was around AUD $145.00 buying all components from local retail stores.

 Chop & Flip IBC System

 The cost for this build was just under AUD $240 for the tank, pump and all the required plumbing which was bought from retail stores.
-The clay cost an extra AUD $150 but rock & other media would be a lot cheaper.
+The plumbing parts would work out a fair bit cheaper if bought from wholesalers.

-Hope these clips help to answer a few questions for the DIY beginners out there.
+I do hope these clips help to answer a few questions for the DIY beginners out there for the time being.